angular/components/src/cdk/testing/test-harnesses.md

 ### API for harness environment authors

-Harness environment authors are developers who want to add support for using component harnesses in additional testing environments.
-Out of the box, these harnesses can be used in Protractor E2E tests and Karma unit tests.
-Support for a new testing environment can be added by creating new `TestElement` and `HarnessEnvironment` implementations for the environment.
+Out-of-the-box, Angular CDK's component harnesses can be used in Protractor E2E tests and Karma unit tests.
+Developers can support additional environments by creating custom implementations of `TestElement` and `HarnessEnvironment`.

 #### Creating a `TestElement` implementation for the environment

-The first step in adding support for a new testing environment is to create a `TestElement` implementation. `TestElement` is simply an interface that serves as an environment-agnostic representation of a DOM element.
-It provides a way for harnesses to interact with DOM elements regardless of the environment they're used in.
-Because it is not possible to interact with elements synchronously in all test environments (e.g. Protractor), all of the methods on this interface are asynchronous and return a `Promise` with the result of the operation.
+The first step in adding support for a new testing environment is to create a `TestElement` implementation.
+The `TestElement` interface serves as an environment-agnostic representation of a DOM element; it lets harnesses interact with DOM elements regardless of the underlying environment.
+Because some environments don't support interacting with DOM elements synchronous (e.g. webdriver), all of `TestElement` methods are asynchronous, returning a `Promise` with the result of the operation.

 | Method | Description |
 | ------ | ----------- |